stanford-rc/www.sherlock.stanford.edu/src/docs/concepts.md

 on owners' nodes still need to be submitted to the scheduler.
 Direct shell access to the nodes is not possible outside of scheduled interactive sessions.

-:fontawesome-solid-xmark:{ .chk_no } **hardware modifications**: the hardware components of purchased nodes cannot be changed, removed, swapped or upgraded during the nodes' service lifetime.
+:fontawesome-solid-xmark:{ .chk_no } **hardware changes**: the hardware components of purchased nodes cannot be modified, removed, swapped or upgraded during the nodes' service lifetime.

+:fontawesome-solid-xmark:{ .chk_no } **configuration**: the configuration of purchased nodes is tuned to provide optimal performance over a majority of use cases and applications, is identical on all nodes across the cluster, and cannot be changed, modified or altered in any way.

 :fontawesome-solid-xmark:{ .chk_no } **persistent local storage**: [local storage space][url_lscratch] provided on the compute nodes is only usable for